ajobigwe7/ajobigwe7/README.md

 - 👀 I’m interested in technology, software, music, art, and anime
 - 🌱 I’m currently learning how to code, and how to play Time in a Bottle on the guitar
 - 💞️ I’m looking to collaborate on some coding projects, including a personal website further don the road.
-- 📫 How to reach me
+- 📫 You can find me on instagram @ameechii or email me ajobigwe7@gmail.com.

 <!---
 ajobigwe7/ajobigwe7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.